 Women have the good fortune of being able to easily dress their look up or down, even with the same outfit!
 A perfect item for this is a maxi dress.
 Especially if you’re traveling in the summer or spring, a maxi dress with a pair of flats is perfect for sightseeing.
 At nighttime, accessorize with a fashionable lightweight scarf, add an inexpensive bangle and earrings, and voilà!
 You’re ready for a night out in Paris.

 Another such item is a wide-leg pants romper or jumpsuit.
 They’re very comfortable for everyday wear but are very elegant and stylish when jazzed up with simple accessories.
 Throw on a shawl or jacket for cooler weather.

-When staying in hostels and budget accommodations, you’re going to want decent sleepwear to cover you up and to keep you comfortable.
+When staying in hostels in Europe, you’re going to want decent sleepwear to cover you up and to keep you comfortable.
 Packing something that you can wear at other times too is the most practical – like a pair of leggings that you can wear under a sweater or long shirt during the day.
 If it’s hot, a pair of flowy cotton shorts can also work double duty.
 Either of these with a simple cotton t-shirt, and you’ve got your perfect pajamas!